Tales about Burke and Hare, Agnes Finnie, Sawney Bean and others

 Sawney Bean The story behind Alexander 'Sawney' Bean and his clan of 48 cannibals is one of the more gruesome tales of Scotland's past.
 Sawney Bean was born in East Lothian during the 1500s, but later moved to Ayrshire with his wife and settled in a coastal cave in Bennane Head.
 The couple began robbing passers by, murdering the victims and butchering the bodies to feed on.
 As their family grew, so did their appetite for human flesh, so the group started to target larger groups of people.
 Eventually, the clan's place of residence was revealed and they were taken in chains to Edinburgh and Glasgow where they were executed without trial.
 Some Historians question the authenticity of the Sawney Bean legend and others struggle to believe that he even existed, but myth or no myth, the story of the cave-dwelling cannibal continues to petrify.

 Tucked away behind Waverley Station, the Edinburgh Dungeon is a gruesome entertainment venue that allows visitors to experience the murkier side of Edinburgh’s history.
-Among the attractions are 11 actor-led shows and two rides: one simulating a…
+Among the attractions are 11 actor-led shows, a 360-degree set and two rides: one…